 You are here: Home » Default process

 When a borrower signs a loan contract with LendingCrowd, they agree to various terms and conditions.
 The most significant of these is that they meet their monthly loan repayment on time.
-If they fail to meet any of the terms and conditions, they’ll be in default of the loan.
+If they fail to do so, they’ll be in breach of the terms and conditions of the loan.

-When a borrower can no longer meet their repayment schedule nor pay the outstanding loan, we’ll declare the loan as a capital loss.
+When a borrower can no longer meet their repayment schedule nor pay the outstanding loan, we’ll declare the loan as a default.
 We’ll identify the outstanding capital as a bad debt.
-This normally happens after 180 days, in line with Peer To Peer Finance Associations Guidelines.
-For accounts held outside an ISA, investors can declare bad debts against earnings on their tax statement.
+This happens after 90 days – this is a standard adopted in December 2019.
+For accounts held outside an ISA, lenders can declare bad debts against earnings on their tax statement.

-If a loan falls into default and there’s no clear indication of how and when we’ll receive the payment, we’ll take recovery action.
+If a loan is declared a default and there’s no clear indication of how and when we’ll receive the payment, we’ll take recovery action.
 This will include referring the matter to our panel of experts – which includes solicitors, accountants and debt collectors – who’ll provide guidance or act on our behalf, whichever is the most appropriate course of action.
-Our loans are asset backed, so our recoveries process can involve forcing the sale of assets through a legal process, which can take time.
+Our loans have various types of creditor protection in place, so our recoveries process can involve forcing the sale of assets through a legal process, which can take time.

-As highlighted on our Risk matters page, your capital is at risk when lending through LendingCrowd or any other peer-to-peer platform.
-While we’ll make every effort to recover as much capital as possible, you should remember that you may not receive all the money you invested.
+As highlighted on our Risk matters page, your capital is at risk when lending to businesses through LendingCrowd or any other peer-to-peer platform.
+While we’ll make every effort to recover as much capital as possible, you should remember that you may not receive all the money you lent.

-Our Credit Team will send investors updates on any potential defaults and actions carried out.
+Our Finance Team will send lenders updates on any defaults and recovery actions carried out.
 At the same time, they’ll maintain contact with the borrower to obtain payment.

 Treating Customers Fairly